jharwell/libra/docs/src/reference/variables.rst

    ..
 NOTE:: ASAN, UBSAN, and SSAN can generally be stacked together without
              issue.
 TSAN is incompatible with some other sanitizer groups depending on compiler.

-.. cmake:variable:: LIBRA_OPT_REPORT

-   :default: NO
-   :type: CACHE BOOL

-   Enable compiler-generated reports for optimizations performed, as well as suggestions for further optimizations.

 .. cmake:variable:: LIBRA_FORTIFY